DOME-Marketplace/integration-guide/README.md

 the OIDC4VCI-Protocol to compliant wallets.
 * [PDP](https://github.com/fiware/dsba-pdp) is an implementation of a Policy-Decision Point, evaluating Json-Web-Tokens containing VerifiableCredentials in a
 DSBA-compliant way.
 It also supports the evaluation in the context of i4Trust.
 * [Keyrock](https://github.com/ging/fiware-idm) is the FIWARE component responsible for Identity Management.
-Using Keyrock (in conjunction with other security components) enables you to add OAuth2-based authentication and authorization security to your services and applications.
+Within DOME IAM-Framework Keyrock is being used as the iSHARE-compliant Authorization Registry (see for details: https://dev.ishare.eu/delegation/endpoint.html), where attribute-based access policies are stored and used during the authorization process.
-* [Kong Plugins](https://github.com/fiware/kong-plugins-fiware) allow to extend the API Gateway Kong by further functionalities required for FIWARE-based environments.
-Kong
+* [Kong Plugins](https://github.com/fiware/kong-plugins-fiware) allow to extend the API Gateway Kong by further functionalities.
+Kong Gateway is a lightweight, fast, and flexible cloud-native API gateway.
+One of the plugins is the PEP plugin, which is especially required within the IAM-components as PEP component and interacts with the PDP mentioned above.
-Gateway is a lightweight, fast, and flexible cloud-native API gateway.
-An API gateway is a reverse proxy that lets you manage, configure, and route requests to your APIs.
+* [Waltid](https://github.com/walt-id/waltid-ssikit) manages Keys, DIDs and VCs.
+It is used by VC Issuer and VCVerifier.

 #### How to deploy